 Stalled condo project in Langford makes a comeback

-Nearly half a decade after work began, one of Langford’s largest residential buildings is nearing completion along Jacklin Road at Orono Avenue.
+Nearly half a decade after construction began, one of Langford’s largest residential buildings is finally nearing completion on Jacklin Road at Orono Avenue.

-Formerly known as Orono, the four storey, tri-wing 90-unit condo with groundfloor retail today boasts the much more blissful name of Utopia.
-But the transition from what was essentially a shell of a building in 2008 to one of the west shore’s most unique developments was not without it’s fair share of tribulation.
+Formerly known as Orono, the four storey, tri-wing 90-unit condo with groundfloor retail today boasts the much more blissful name of Utopia although the transition from what was essentially a shell of a building in 2008 to one of the west shore’s most unique developments was not without it’s fair share of tribulation.

 “Building Utopia has been one of the most difficult undertakings of my life,” says first-time condo developer Denise Wilson.